 Bank of the Metropolis, Bank building in Union Square, Manhattan, US

-Bank of the Metropolis is a Beaux-Arts building at the corner of 16th Street and Union Square West rising 16 stories high.
-The limestone facade features Ionic columns, with ground-level retail spaces and residential units occupying the upper floors.
+Bank of the Metropolis is a Beaux-Arts building on the corner of 16th Street and Union Square West in Manhattan, rising 16 floors above street level.
+Its limestone facade is lined with Ionic columns, while the lower floors hold retail spaces and the upper floors are used for residential purposes.

 The community of curious travelers